+Well Tainted Remedy does something a bit different than Sanguine Bond.
 Whereas Sanguine Bond is an instant win combo with Exquisite Blood, Tainted Remedy instead gives you the ability to build a deck that lets you play cards that would ordinarily gain life to instead cause your opponent damage.
-Early on, I saw Tainted Remedy as a sideboard card to thwart decks that gain tons of life, especially in Modern, Legacy, etc. It also has a great synergy with Beacon of Immortality, as I pointed out in an All Time High article awhile back.
+Early on, it wasn't hard to see Tainted Remedy as a sideboard card to thwart decks that gain tons of life, especially in Modern and Legacy.
+It also has a great synergy with Beacon of Immortality.